Environmental issues with coral reefs: Oil impacts on coral life and symbiotic relationships

 Booms are floating barricades that are placed in an oil spreading area that restrict the movement of floating oil.
 Booms are often utilized alongside skimmers, which are sponges and oil absorbent ropes that collect oil from the water.
-Moreover, insitu-burning and chemical dispersion can be utilized during an oil spillage.
-Insitu-burning refers to burning oil that has been collected to one location with a fire-resistant containment boom, however, the combustion from insitu-burning does not fully remove the oil but instead breaks it down into different chemicals which can negatively affect marine reefs.
+Moreover, in situ-burning and chemical dispersion can be utilized during an oil spillage.
+In situ-burning refers to burning oil that has been collected to one location with a fire-resistant containment boom, however, the combustion from in situ-burning does not fully remove the oil but instead breaks it down into different chemicals which can negatively affect marine reefs.

 Chemical dispersants consist of emulsifiers and solvents that break oil into small droplets and are the most common form of oil removal, however, these can reduce corals resilience to environmental stressors.
 Moreover, chemical dispersants can physically harm coral species when exposed.
 Dispersants have been also utilized to clean oil spills, however, they harm early stages of coral and reduces the settlement on reef systems and have since been banned.
 However, there is still one formulation of dispersants used, the Corexit 9427.

 Microbial biosurfactants can be utilized to reduce the damage to reef ecosystems as an eco-friendly method, however, there are limitations to their effect.
 This method is still being studied and is not a certain method of oil clean up.